-- (a) By means of Explicit Label Control (ELC) where the PCE allocates which label to use for each interface/node along the path. in the sense that the allocated labels MAY appear after an interface route subobject. - (b) By means of a Label Set where the PCE provides a range of potential labels to allocate by each node along the path.
+- (a) By means of Explicit Label Control (ELC) where the PCE allocates which label to use for each interface/node along the path. - (b) By means of a Label Set where the PCE provides a range of potential labels to allocate by each node along the path.